 Sir Martin Moore-Bick said that there was ‘compelling evidence’ that the walls did not “adequately resist the spread of fire”.

 “On the contrary,” he added, “they actively promoted it.”

 Reports at the time suggested that residents of Grenfell had raised concerns about fire safety in the flats going back many years but they were ‘disregarded’.
 Rydon Construction, which carried out the refurbishment work, is reported to have said that it “met all required building control, fire regulation and health and safety standards.”

-In the year since the tragedy, investigations into the cause and response to the fire have been ongoing.
+Since the tragedy, investigations into the cause and response to the fire have been ongoing.

 The ongoing public inquiry, launched by its Chair Sir Martin Moore-Bick in August 2017, received hundreds of thousands of documents and hundreds of applications to be core participants.
 Oral evidence and findings from expert reports began to be heard in June 2018.
-Hearings are due to continue until September 2018.
-A second phase of the inquiry will begin later in the year.

 Hackitt concluded that indifference and ignorance had led to a “race to the bottom” in building safety practices and expressed the need for a “radical rethink of the whole system and how it works”.
 This included recommendations for recommends a “very clear model of risk ownership” and an “outcomes-based” regulatory framework, but did not recommend an explicit ban on combustible cladding.

 Following the report’s publication, the government said it would consult on banning combustible cladding.
 Housing Secretary James Brokenshire added that ministers will also look to ban the use of desktop studies to assess the performance of external cladding systems based on the BS 8414 test.